istryzhnov/DayForge/frontend/dayforge-app/README.md

 3. Make changes locally and add tests when possible.
 4. Open a Pull Request describing the changes.

-## FAQ / Troubleshooting

-- If the app does not render, check the browser console for TypeScript or runtime compilation errors.
-- If styles do not apply, ensure the `lightningcss` platform package from `devDependencies` matches your development environment.

----

-If you want, I can add an "API contract" section with backend request/response examples, or expand the CONTRIBUTING section with Prettier/ESLint and CI setup.
-Would you like me to add that?

 ## Data model (ERD)

 ```mermaid